lmorchard/blog.lmorchard.com/content/posts/2024-03-13-github-actions-for-didthis/index.md

 ## Summing up

 The central notion is that I like making it easier to include the whole team in review cycles during feature development.
-It doesn't even have to be that hard - the last couple of implementations I describe here were about hacking and gluing things together.
+It doesn't even have to be that hard - the implementations I describe here were mainly just hacking and gluing things together.
 It can be quick & dirty, but the payoff can be huge for empowering everyone to contribute.